 Over the years, the census has evolved and improved.
 As well as the contingent of Poles who organise and lead the census, it has become an international gathering with small national groups from countries across Europe gathering to assist our Polish colleagues.
 As well as the usual suspects from Britain, Germany and the Low Countries, we were joined this year by teams from Scandinavia, Spain and the Balkans.
 The census has become an amazing opportunity for information exchange and networking.
 Alongside the talks around the census results and trend analysis, there are presentations on bat projects in other countries and time to plan other international collaborations.
 The census day is finished off with the massive job of collating all the results, followed by a celebratory party.

 It’s been a long time since my first trip to Nietoperek and I’ve seen a lot of changes in that time; this part of Poland has developed but not lost its charm and the Polish people are as hospitable and enterprising as ever.
 My overwhelming impression on my first trip was of a distant country that had barely emerged from the Cold War, and which felt eastern bloc and quite alien.
 Nowadays, it is very much part of mainstream central Europe, and something of a second home.

-As a footnote, I was in a restaurant near Nietoperek a few years ago and by chance I bumped into Agnieszka, the sixteen-year-old student I met on my first trip.
+As a footnote, I was in a restaurant near Nietoperek a few years ago and, by chance, I bumped into Agnieszka, the sixteen-year-old student I met on my first trip.
 She’s in her forties now with a growing family.
 Having studied for a degree in forestry down the road from me at Aberystwyth University, she now runs a highly successful tree nursery back in Poland with her German husband.
 Europe has become a much smaller place in the last 30 years!

-By Henry Schofield, Head of Conservation at VWT
+Henry Schofield, VWT Head of Conservation